O6lvl4/langchainjs-mock-language-model/README.md

 });
 ```

-In the above example, we create a `MockLanguageModel` instance with a custom `invokeMock` function.
+In the above example, we create a `MockLanguageModel` instance using the `from` factory method with a custom `invokeMock` function.
 The `invokeMock` function defines the behavior of the `invoke` method, which takes an input and returns a mocked response based on the input value.

 You can also provide mock functions for other methods like `generatePrompt`, `predict`, `predictMessages`, `_modelType`, and `_llmType`.